Wood Species Selection

 We do our best to give the grain in our wood stair parts a consistent flow, but because nearly all of our wood stair parts are made out of multiple pieces of wood, we are unable to guarantee perfect stain matching.
-We take care to give each product a clean and consistent look, but if you are looking for little grain variation on your staircase, choosing a wood like Hard or Soft Maple, Ash, or Alder is the best way to get the look you desire.
+We take care to give each product a clean and consistent look, but if you are looking for little grain variation on your staircase, choosing a wood like Hard Maple or Ash is the best way to get the look you desire.

 Like grain variation, color variation is a natural part of all woods.
 Each wood species offers its own range of consistency and character.
 Knowing the traits of these wood types can help you decide which wood is best for your home.
 In general, light woods tend to have less color variation than dark words.
 If you are looking to have the most consistent look possible, Hard Maple is likely the best choice.
 Staining the wood can also help tone down color variation.
 However, even stained products will show some diversity in color and tone.

 For those seeking a more distinct design, woods with high color variation offer a memorable staircase that is noted for both its beauty and originality.
-Hickory, Walnut, Brazilian Cherry, Cumaru, and Ipe are all woods that can give your staircase the original, elegant look that you have been waiting for.
+Hickory, Walnut, and Brazilian Cherry are all woods that can give your staircase the original, elegant look that you have been waiting for.

 Paint Grade Wood

 Customers who are looking to paint their products should select “Paint Grade” wood.
 At Stair Supplies, “Paint Grade” is synonymous with a Poplar or Soft Maple.
 Poplar works well as a paint grade wood, and is best for some projects.
 However, we prefer using Soft Maple due to its superior smoothness when sanded.
 This gives primed and painted products a spectacular look when finished.

 We’re Here for You